-Helping your child learn to read music is very important as a beginner drummer.
+Helping your child learn to read music is very important for a beginner drummer.
 This Sibelius drum legend notation graphic shows how you should read and understand drum music.
 Each note on the clef represents a different part of the drum kit.
 Be sure to take time to understand how the notation works before attempting to teach your child the basics.

 If you’re looking for a drum method book for your child to start learning, we recommend Carmine Appice’s book The Updated Realistic Rock Drum Method.
 This was the first book I learned from when I began taking drum lessons.